Well Researchers discover, that Earth recycles ocean floor into diamonds

 Diamonds are crystals of carbon that form beneath the Earth's crust in very old parts of the mantle.
 They are brought to the surface in volcanic eruptions of a special kind of magma called kimberlite.

-While gem diamonds are usually made of pure carbon, so-called fibrous diamonds, which are cloudy and less appealing to jewellers, often include small traces of sodium, potassium and other that reveal information about the where they formed.
+While gem diamonds are usually made of pure carbon, so-called fibrous diamonds, which are cloudy and less appealing to jewellers, often include small traces of sodium, potassium and other minerals that reveal information about the environment where they formed.

 These fibrous diamonds are commonly ground down and used in technical applications like drill bits.